Everything you need to know about the 2023 Academy Awards

 WHEN ARE THE OSCARS?

 The Oscars will be held Sunday, March 12, at the Dolby Theatre in Los Angeles.
 The ceremony is set to begin at 8 p.m.
-EST and be broadcast live on ABC 10News.
+EST and be broadcast live on ABC.

 CAN YOU STREAM THE OSCARS?